mk12/blog/posts/over-shuffled.md

 This is my time writing an article on a particular algorithm.
 I've decided to host the code I write for them [on GitHub][al].
 To get a sense of what Julia code is like, take a look at the file [shuffle.jl][sh].
 I recommend using [Juno][juno], an IDE for Julia based on Chris Granger's [LightTable][lt].
 It will show you the Gadfly graphs inline, and you can even drag on the numbers (for example, the size of the deck or the number of samples) to see the graph change in real time!

 The reason I included the permutation algorithm above in C rather than using my Julia implementation is that Julia uses one-based indexing, which makes that function harder to understand if you aren't used to it.
-Apparently one-based indexing (using 1 as the first index) is more common in mathematical software---Mathematica uses it, for example---but it still feels a bit strange to me.
+Apparently one-based indexing (using 1 as the first index) is more common in mathematical software -- Mathematica uses it, for example -- but it still feels a bit strange to me.
 That being said, this is only a minor annoyance, and it certainly shouldn't stop you from trying out Julia.

 # Conclusion